-While the best beer is the one that you enjoy, regardless of who made it, there is a definite separation between a high-quality craft beer made with care in small batches and a large scale production beer.
+While the best beer is the one that you enjoy, regardless of who made it, there is a definite separation between a high-quality craft beer made with care and a large-scale production beer.

-Millenials are seeking out and supporting small, independent or local businesses more than any generation evey before- and the craft beer industry is no exception.
-According to Bloomberg, 6 out of 10 beer drinkers believe a brewer’s independence is important when choosing a craft beer.
+Millennials are seeking out and supporting small, independent, or local businesses more than any generation ever before, and the craft beer industry is no exception.
 Newer generations prefer to give their dollars to smaller companies, rather than large money giants.

 Craft Beer Drinkers Today

-So if you think you’ve been drinking craft beer, only to discover that your drink of choice is in fact a macro wolf in sheep’s clothing, be a little adventurous and order a true craft brew next time.
+So if you think you’ve been drinking craft beer, only to discover that your drink of choice is in fact a macro, be a little adventurous and order a true craft brew next time.
 And don’t be afraid to do a little research before heading out to the bar.

 On the other hand, if you’re a bar owner looking to reach out to the beer snob crowd, why not give them the power to control their own selection?
 Such is the approach with the innovative PourMyBeer system, a self-serve tap system designed to give customers complete control over their orders and portion sizes.